ilpropheta/ilpropheta.github.io/README.md

 # TL;DR -- in a nutshell

-I am a Computer Engineer from Rome, specialized in high performance and critical software development in C++.
+I am a 10+ years experienced Computer Engineer from Rome, specialized in C++ software development.
-Since the end of 2019, I have joined [Tetra Pak](http://tetrapak.com/) as an Automation and Digital Technology expert, focusing on scouting and developing AI-based software solutions for the company needs.
-From 2011 to 2019, I served the [Ferrari F1 Racing Team (Scuderia Ferrari)](https://formula1.ferrari.com/en/) as a Software Engineer and C++ Specialist.
-Behind the scenes, I define myself a "Community Hacker": I'm very active in the tech communities ecosystem in Italy and abroad.
+Since the end of 2019, I have worked at [Tetra Pak](http://tetrapak.com/), pioneering AI software engineering and building applications for real-time automatic quality checks on the production line.
+Previously, from 2011 to 2019, I served the [Ferrari F1 Racing Team (Scuderia Ferrari)](https://formula1.ferrari.com/en/) as a Software Engineer and C++ Specialist, working on mission-critical internal products and APIs.
+Behind the scenes, I define myself a "Community Hacker" since I have created from scratch and led a few tech communities.

 Apart from private life, I am committed to community activities summarized here below:

-- in 2013, I founded [++it, the Italian C++ Community](https://italiancpp.org/), or the C++ landmark in Italy, one of the most active C++ communities in Europe.
-I moderate the online community, I organize events and meetups, etc;
+- in 2013, I founded [++it, the Italian C++ Community](https://italiancpp.org/), or the C++ landmark in Italy, one of the most active non-profit C++ community on the planet, with 400+ Slack users, 200+ attendees at on-site events, and a newsletter targeting 1500+ people.
+The community hosts a local meetup every month in Modena (hosting 20-25 people), and also two international conferences every year;

-- in 2016, I created [Coding Gym](#coding-gym), a programming laboratory format and community.
-Started by me in Modena, it's now active in some other cities ran by other amazing people;
+- in 2016, I created [Coding Gym](#coding-gym), a programming laboratory format open to any language.
+Started by me in Modena, it's now active in some other cities ran by other amazing people.
+Every month we organize a moderated and inclusive session hosting 25-30 people who work in pair and collaboratively share ideas and solutions;

 - I have been an **editor** of [isocpp.org](http://isocpp.org/) since 2014.
 I help moderate the International C++ online community;

-- since 2016, I have joined the council and staff of [ConoscereLinux](https://conoscerelinux.org), a non-profit organization making divulgation in the Modena area;
+- since 2016, I have joined the staff of [ConoscereLinux](https://conoscerelinux.org), a non-profit organization making divulgation in the Modena area;

 - in 2018, I co-founded [Community Crumbs](https://communitycrumbs.org/), a non-profit organization patronizing all my community activities.
 This adventure ended in 2020;

-- in 2020, I co-founded [ML Modena](https://mlmodena.it/), the only community about Machine Learning (and AI, in general) in Modena;
+- in 2020, I co-founded [ML Modena](https://mlmodena.it/), the first (and currently unique) community about Artificial Intelligence in the Modena area.
+Every month we organize a meetup hosting 25-30 people;

 - sometimes I [blog](http://marcoarena.wordpress.com) and [speak](#talks--workshops) about things I think are worth telling.
-I have given talks at many popular events such as *Microsoft Community Days*, *Italian Agile Day*, *Codemotion*, *QtDay*, *Future Decoded*, *NoSlidesConf*, *Italian Community Managers Summit*, local meetups and, clearly, at *Italian C++ Community* events;
+I have given talks at many popular events such as *Microsoft Community Days*, *Italian Agile Day*, *Codemotion*, *QtDay*, *Future Decoded*, *NoSlidesConf*, *Italian Community Managers Summit*, local meetups and at some *Italian C++ Community* events (however, I tend to avoid going onstage at my own community's conferences to let other people share their stories);

 - I love experimenting and prototying – here is my [GitHub page](http://github.com/ilpropheta/);

-- Since 2016, I have received 5 times in a row the **Microsoft MVP award** for [my community activies](https://mvp.microsoft.com/it-it/PublicProfile/5001726?fullName=Marco%20%20Arena).
+- Since 2016, I have received (6 times in a row) the **Microsoft MVP award** for [my community activies](https://mvp.microsoft.com/it-it/PublicProfile/5001726?fullName=Marco%20%20Arena).

 ___
 My activites: